Aman035/ts-practice-server/Readme.md

 #### Project Goal

-To build an express server with TS
+To build an Express server with TS

 #### Steps To Run